super7ramp/croiseur/doc/explanation/design-decisions/0005-split-core-from-control-and-presentation-details.md

 - Core API methods do not return results.
 Even methods looking semantically like queries (e.g. the method for listing the available solvers) does not return anything.
 Core drives the presentation:
   It forwards its results to the presenter SPI.
-Potentially a single call to core may lead to several call to presenter by core: It depends on the use-case.[^1]
+Potentially a single call to core may lead to several calls to presenter by core: It depends on the use-case.[^1]

 ## Consequences